When someone inherits a house in California, one of the most common questions is if property taxes will change.

 In San Mateo County, the County Assessor’s Office administers reassessment rules and processes applications related to property tax exclusions.

 Not always.
 Property taxes may remain partially protected if the heir qualifies for the parent-child exclusion under Proposition 19 and uses the property as a primary residence.
-Otherwise reassessment may occur.
+Otherwise there could be a reassessment.

 In some cases, yes.
 If the inherited property becomes the heir’s primary residence and certain eligibility requirements are met, the property might qualify for a limited exclusion from reassessment.